joshraphael/retroachievements/Guides/SOS/guide.md

 |Survivor points|2|
 |Stamina|high (160)|

 Appears with Chief Engineer Ussar when you have between three and six survivors in your party.
-For more information on how to deal with Ussar and potentially recruit Henry, look at the achievement ["Don't Believe His Lies"](#ach-ussar)
+For more information on how to deal with Ussar and potentially rescue Henry, look at the achievement ["Don't Believe His Lies"](#ach-ussar)

 ## Endings